itzzzyashu/AnonAi/README.md

 *Note:*
 _Make sure you have installed git._

+* Run `config.py` file once.
+* Then download "PyAudio Unofficial Library" (Google it) and Install it in your os.
 * Open `C://Users/user/AnonAi` and edit the `config.py` file as it wants.
 * Then open your `Command Prompt`.
 * Type `cd AnonAi`, Enter.